cel243/Pale_Quote_Finder/README.md

 Replace `'X.X'` with the chapter number that the extra material was for (e.g., the argument `'7.3'` downloads the 'Borrowed Eyes Comic' extra material).

 **NOTE:** Unlike the chapter download script, this script fetches extra materials from the extra material table of contents page.
 Sometimes it takes a few days for this page to be updated with new releases, in which case the script will not be able to find the content.
-If you want the EM before that time, follow the instructions in the documentation inside the `em_download.py` file.
+If you want the EM before that time, follow the instructions in the documentation inside the `em_download.py` file itself.

 ## Pale Quote Search Engine

 `search_pale` is a script that makes searching for quotes in Pale using regular expressions super easy!

-**USE:** `./search_pale.sh <PATTERN> <FLAGS> <DIRECTORY> <GLOBAL PATTERN> <GLOBAL PATTERN FLAGS>`
+**USAGE:** `./search_pale.sh <PATTERN> <FLAGS> <DIRECTORY> <GLOBAL PATTERN> <GLOBAL PATTERN FLAGS>`
 - `PATTERN` is the regular expression that you want the returned lines to match (**required**)
 - `FLAGS` are the flags you want `egrep` to use (**optional**)
 - `DIRECTORY` is the directory you want to search in.
 Since chapters are grouped into folders by arc/extra material status, you can use this input to search only within a particular arc.
 Or, you can use this input to search only Avery chapters, or only interludes, etc. (**optional**)